jusolibre/BlogAPI/README.md

   "message": "Error msg"
 }
 ```
-This routes need the ID of the article you want to delete.
+This route needs the ID of the article you want to delete.

 <h2 id="PATCHarticle">PATCH article :</h2>
 ```
 localhost:8080/article
+["title", "message"] // here is the argument that CAN be present in the Json object of your resquest

 ```
 In case of success :